The Bubble Skein Element and Applications: Introduction

 \section{Introduction}

-In \cite{Cody2} Armond and Dasbach introduced the head and the tail of the colored Jones Polynomial of an alternating knot $L$, two link invariants which take the form of infinite power series with integer coefficients.
+In \cite{Cody2} Armond and Dasbach introduced the head and the tail of the colored Jones polynomial of an alternating knot $L$, two link invariants which take the form of infinite power series with integer coefficients.
 Skein theoretic techniques have been used in \cite{Cody} and \cite{Cody2} to understand the head and tail of an alternating link.
 Write $\mathcal{S}(S^{3})$ to denote the Kauffman Bracket Skein Module of $S^{3}$.
 Let $L$ be an alternating link and let $D$ be a reduced link diagram of $L$.
 Write $S_B(D)$ to denote the all-$B$ smoothing state of $D$, the state obtained by replacing each crossing by a $B$ smoothing.
 Let $S_B^{(n)}(D)$ be the skein element obtained from $S_B(D)$ by decorating each circle in this state with the $n^{th}$ Jones-Wenzl idempotent and replacing each place where we had a crossing in $D$ with the $(2n)^{th}$ projector.
 It was proven in \cite{Cody} that for an adequate link $L$ the first $4(n+1)$ coefficients of $n^{th}$ unreduced colored Jones polynomial coincide with the first $4(n+1)$ coefficients of the skein element $S_B^{(n)}(D)$.
 Our work here initially aimed to understand $S_B^{(n)}(D)$ for an alternating link diagram $D$.
 Initial examinations of various examples of $S_B^{(n)}(D)$ showed that a certain skein element in the relative Kauffman bracket skein module of the disk with some marked points mostly shows up as sub-skein element of $S_B^{(n)}(D)$.
 We will call this element the bubble skein element.
 We eventually found various applications for the bubble element.
-In fact, nearly all fundamental skein theoretic identities can be derived from the bubble skein formula and one other simple skein identity \cite{Hajij}.
+In fact, in \cite{Hajij} we use the bubble element to compute $q$-series associated with the colored Jones polynomial of certain knots that were unknown, and also to prove two sets of $q$-series identities: Andrews-Gordon identities involving the Ramanujan theta function and a similar set of identities involving the Ramanujan false theta function.